| Economic

 destroyed by competition from Australia where many of the

 exiles had fled.
+In the

 eighteenth century therefore the various pressures saw